networktester7/android-app/readme.md

 2. Add features to streamline searching.

 3. Streamline modification functionality.
-4. Add support for TaskScheduler so that the inventory can refresh in the background when the app is not in use
+4. Add support for TaskScheduler so that the inventory can refresh in the background when the app is not in use.

 ## Changelog